What Is Fibromyalgia?

 • A neuron is an essential building block of the nervous system. designed to transmit information throughout the body.
 There are three types of neurons.

-• Sensory neurons carry information for the body to the brain.
+• Sensory neurons carry information from the body to the brain.

 • Motor neurons transmit information from the brain to the muscles and.